pmodwrc/fits2db/docs/user-guide/usage.md

 !!! note
     If you want to add new tables from a already updated file, you can use the ```-f``` flag to force update all files specified in the config.
+    This can for example be used to add additional tables from a already uploaded file to the database.

+### Remove files from tables
+With the `remove_rows_from_missing_tables` option, one can remove entries form columns.
+For example if a upladed file has entries in Table `a` and `b` and the update command is excecuted with only the table `a` configured and `remove_rows_from_missing_tables` set to True, then the rows from all configured files from table `b` will be removed.